-Admission to the MLS program's clinical year of study requires satisfactory grades on about three years of prerequisite course work (in biology, general chemistry, organic chemistry, microbiology, genetics, immunology, precalculus, statistics, English, and public speaking).
+Admission to the Medical Laboratory Science Program's clinical year of study requires satisfactory grades on about three years of prerequisite course work (in biology, general chemistry, organic chemistry, microbiology, genetics, immunology, precalculus, statistics, English, and public speaking).
 Students usually apply for admission to the clinical year early in the fall semester of their junior year and begin the program the following year.
 Students must apply to the MLS program directly and applications are accepted until the class is filled.

 Students who have not yet completed the prerequisite course work need to meet the requirements for admission to the College of Liberal Arts and Sciences.
 Upon admission to the college, the student will work with an adviser to select the course work required for later application to the MLS program's clinical year of study.

 On average, Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
 Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 The demand for medical laboratory scientists is much greater than the number of people qualified to fill the positions and, with a 100 percent placement rate, Iowa's MLS graduates have numerous employment opportunities nationwide.
-They consistently find employment before or very soon after graduation.
-Starting salaries are $42,000 to $45,000 or more, depending on shift differentials, bonuses, and location.
+The projected job growth from 2018 to 2028 is 14 percent.
+In 2021, the median salary was $57,800 and may be higher, depending on shift differentials, bonuses, and location.